Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     opengl32.dll -- Otherwise hardware accelerated visual stimulation will not work.

-2. [You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave and those have not been installed already by other software on your system.
+2. [You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave, and those have not been installed already by other software on your system.
 For a few use cases you may even need those if you use Octave.
     You can find installers for these at Microsoft’s site beforehand.
 Otherwise, if our installer aborted half-ways, follow the instructions it prints to the console.
 Or simply click this link to get a copy bundled with Psychtoolbox][c++ runtime]

+3. Psychtoolbox 3.0.20 and later will require a paid license key to function, except for a time-limited free trial period.
+Sales of these license keys will start early in the year 2025.
+The version will require consent to enabling of the software network license manager, but be freely usable until shortly after start of sales.

 #### Mac {#Mac}